 No top-level pro tennis events are scheduled through the end of July.
 The next tournament on the calendar is the Citi Open in Washington, D.C., beginning Aug.1.
 The French Open was rescheduled from May 24-June 6 to Sept.
 20-Oct.
 4. Wimbledon, which was to begin June 29, was canceled for the first time since World War II.

 The U.S. Open, the last Grand Slam event on the year, remains on the calendar for Aug.
 31-Sept 13.
-A decision on the tournament -- played in Queens, which has been devastated by the virus -- is expected in June.
+A decision on the tournament -- played in Queens, which has been devastated by the virus -- is expected this month and all options are on the table.

 But many around the sport are starting to look towards the 2021 season.